tracking-exposed/youchoose.ai/content/survey_start.md

    >_ Youchoose
   </h1>
   <h3 class ="titlehp " style ="padding-top:1rem;">
-   <b> is a open and free tool enabling Youtubers to suggest videos to their audience. </b>
+   <b> is a open and free tool enabling YouTubers to suggest videos to their audience. </b>
   </h3>
 </div>